 Hello Fellow Readers, As you know, Miss Ellie Mae is the mascot for our column since we began our weekly chats over eight years ago.
 With a heavy heart, I share the news that we helped her go home on Tuesday.

 She arrived unexpectedly eleven years ago during a tough time of transition.
 I’m doubly blessed as Curt came into my life about the same time.
-Together we shared a journey of recovery and unconditional love.
-Ellie was about a year old when she arrived, which makes her about twelve now— a long life for golden, but it never seems long enough.
+Together we shared a journey of recovery and finding unconditional love.
+Ellie was about a year old when she arrived, making her about twelve now— a long life for golden, but it never seems long enough.

 I wrote a story about my Unexpected Furry Messenger a few years back; an excerpt is posted below, along with an addendum.
 I hope the lessons she shared with me will inspire you too.

 Thank you, kind readers, for your loving thoughts and prayers.

 For everything, there is a season and a time for every purpose under heaven:

 a time to be born, and a time to die;